pmuens/awesome-serverless/README.md

 - [4 Ways to secure Serverless Applications with Snyk](https://serverless.com/blog/4-ways-to-secure-prevent-vulnerabilities-in-serverless-applications/) - 4 ways to prevent vulnerabilities in Serverless applications.
 - [What's missing](https://serverless.zone/serverlessconf-8cbc8bc52986#.op8mo24l3) - Post which outlines what features are missing in the serverless world.
 - [Serverless Map / Reduce](http://tothestars.io/blog/2016/11/2/serverless-mapreduce) - Showcase on how to use Lambda for Map / Reduce operations.
+- [Serverless notifications on AWS](http://zanon.io/posts/serverless-notifications-on-aws) - How to use the Serverless Framework and AWS IoT for Serverless Notifications.

 ## Talks